ohnowhathaveidone/linuxCNC_rpi_doc/README.md

 ## cross compile kernel
 get crossdev on gentoo:
 https://wiki.gentoo.org/wiki/Embedded_Handbook/General/Creating_a_cross-compiler
 install arm64 toolcain:
-´´´crossdev --target aarch64´´´
+´crossdev --target aarch64´
-this will provide you with ´´´aarch64-unknown-linux-gnu´´´ -> adjust the compiler name in the build script
+this will provide you with ´aarch64-unknown-linux-gnu´ -> adjust the compiler name in the build script

 ## load arch linux on raspi